 The only thing as joyful as having a child is having a grandchild.
-Folks often point out that people act differently as grandparents than they did as parents.
+Folks often point out that people act differently as grandparents than they did as parents and want to be able to give their grandchildren a better life.
 One of the reasons for this is that when you’re a parent, life is busy.
 You have a job and responsibilities, and when you’re raising a child, you don’t always have the flexibility that grandparents enjoy.

 By the time you are a grandparent, things are different.
 You’re retired and always looking for something to do.
 What better way to pass the time and keep yourself occupied than spoiling your grandchildren?